wtcoin/docs-1/source/includes/_payfwd.md

 </aside>

 <aside class="notice">
 Note that <b>mining fees</b> are deducted from any user-set <b>processing fees</b> first.
-This can often lead to lower processing fees than expected; for rare cases, with small enough payments/percentages, this can even mean no processing fees.
+This can often lead to lower processing fees than expected.
 </aside>

 <aside class="warning">
 By default, all payments will be debited with a 10,000 satoshis <b>mining fee</b>.
 The amount of the fee is configurable, and if a <b>processing fee</b> is set, it will be deducted from that fee first.
-But for very small payments, if the amount sent is even lower than the mining and user-set processing fees, the forward will fail.
+But for very small payments, if the amount sent is even lower than the mining and user-set processing fees (or if the processing fees cannot cover the mining fee), the forward will fail.
 </aside>

 ## Create Payment Endpoint